lmc2179/lmc2179.github.io/drafts/effective_ab_testing.md

 similar to R-squared interpretability; R-squared is sort of like an effect size measure since we're comparing vs the regression background noise

-## ROPE

-Effects large enough to care about: Org goals and the ROPE; work with your stakeholders!!

-How to elicit a ROPE - bracket it with "Would it be worth it to switch if the increase were x"; start too small and too large, find the r where it switches

 # An effective A/B test workflow: From design to decision